xiix0/scam/README.md

-Your aim is high and to the right.
+Tuesday is the Wednesday of the rest of your life.